sangshrestha/interpreter-in-js/README.md

 ## Usage
 ### REPL
 ```
-node index.js [-demo]
+node index.js
 ```

 `-demo` flag is optional.
-Use without the brackets.
-This will output the results of the lexer and the parser.
+This will additionally output the results of the lexer and the parser.